 - The committee continues to share this publication with neighboring communities, at public meetings, and exhibiting at National Night Out each August and at Community Night each fall.

 - To view the document, follow this link: Olney Illustrative Concept and Design Guidelines

 - The OTCAC continues to meet at 7:30 PM, usually on the fourth Tuesday of the odd-numbered months (except where noted), in the Olney Community Room of the Buffington RE/MAX Realty Center.Everyone is encouraged to attend – residents, business owners and operators, developers, non-profit and residential organizations: anyone interested in how the Town Center grows.

-The following is the remaining Meeting Schedule for 2016: September 27, and November 29 (fifth Tuesday).
+The following is the remaining Meeting Schedule for 2016: September 27, and on Wednesday, November 30th.